lightrush/rokups.github.io/pages/full-software-kvm-switch.md

 	fi
 ```
 2. You will need to edit above script and replace `devices` array values with correct `vendor:product` ids from `lsusb`.
 You can add more than two devices.
 You can add devices that do not necessarily are connected - script will gracefully fail when they are missing and work when they are connected.
 3. Set `monitor` value to i2c device of your monitor you would like to switch.
-Set `output` value to correct output on your monitor.
+Set `input` value to correct input on your monitor.
 Setting these can be bit of trial and error.
-Out of 4 outputs on my monitor i can toggle between two - DVI and HDMI.
+Out of 4 inputs on my monitor i can toggle between two - DVI and HDMI.
 4. Now make new ssh key with `ssh-keygen -t rsa -b 4096 -C "vm-attach"`.
 5. Extract public key with `ssh-keygen -y -f ~/.ssh/vm-attach.id_rsa`
 6. Edit `/root/.ssh/authorized_keys` to contain: